comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 which means that a significant range of links can be pruned out, which leads to a major reduction in the number of HTTP requests, which is a main bottleneck in link traversal.
-However, for two queries (D4, D5), the filter-enabled becomes slower than the non-filtered type index approach.
+However, for two queries (D4, D5), the filter-enabled approach becomes slower than the non-filtered type index approach.
 This is because those queries perform relatively fast across all approaches, while the processing overhead of type index filtering becomes too high compared to its potential benefit.
 Statistically, this difference has no significance in terms of execution time (*p = 0.81*) and number of HTTP requests (*p = 0.68*).